bodangren/nextjs-14-codecamp/nextjs-codecamp-syllabus.md

 - Refactoring existing code to incorporate new concepts
 - Debugging exercises

 These discussion projects are integrated into each unit, providing a bridge between theoretical knowledge and practical application in the larger project contexts.
+Instructors should use these projects as opportunities for additional comprehension checks and to relate new concepts to students' prior experiences.

 ## Final Outcome